nodejs/node/doc/api/vm.md

 later.

 *Note*: The vm module is not a security mechanism.
-Do not use it to run untrusted scripts.
+Do not use it to run untrusted code.

 ## Class: vm.Script
 <!-- YAML